-The Florida Keys Hawkwatch is dedicated to promoting the appreciation and conservation of birds of prey by committing to the long-term study of their migration through the Florida Keys.
+The Florida Keys Hawkwatch is dedicated to promoting the appreciation and conservation of birds by committing to the long-term study of their migration through the Florida Keys.

 Unlike waterfowl or passerines, most raptor species migrate singly, using a number of migratory flyways that are not necessarily the same during spring and fall.
 Raptors must save energy during migration in order to cover long distances; this can be achieved by using up-rising air currents, so-called thermals generated by sun-heated land surfaces.
 The Florida Keys are only a few inches above water, straddled between the Atlantic Ocean and Florida Bay – a flat ridge of limestone outcroppings curving towards the southwest, into the tropics.
 Although raptors regularly use updrafts – winds rising from hills or mountain slopes – to save energy, this is not the case anywhere in the Keys.

 Over the Keys, raptors soar within columns of up-rising air currents.
 Height is continuously gained until the rising column cools down with altitude, and the birds must glide down to another newly formed column and start gaining height again.
 This way, a bird may cover up to 600 km (373 miles) per day.
 Because of this flight strategy and the fact that water surfaces do not generate rising air currents, most raptors avoid flying across water stretches wider than 25 km (15.5 miles).
 Following the narrow chain of the Keys, raptors have only a sliver of thermal-generating surface between two bodies of water.